 - Trip the long soldering tips to which you will connect the main wires and fold the other 2 tabs.

 - Solder the tabs and connect to PCM wires as described below

 Next, we need to reconnect the PCM wire, just simply solder the white and black where to the negative side of the batteries.
 When done you will have a similar result as below.
 As of last we need to adjust the taps for the main wires from the Lumea.
-I have chosen to cut them to the right size so I could reconnect the original connectors, but I have to say, they sit a bit lose, so you might want to solder them also.
+I have chosen to cut them to the right size so I could reconnect the original connectors, but I have to say, they sit a bit loose, so you might want to solder them also.